Waters Guilty Plea

 United States Attorney Cazayoux said, “We will continue to be on the lookout for those who would attempt to steal or embezzle from covered employee benefit plans, funds that employees all across the region rely on for their training and benefits.
 As this case shows, we will also aggressively prosecute offenders.
 We appreciate the strong multi-agency cooperation and coordination that led to today’s conviction.”

-West Baton Rouge Parish Sheriff Mike Cazes noted, “I was pleased to be able to continue this investigation,” which initiated in Point Coupee Parish.
+West Baton Rouge Parish Sheriff Mike Cazes noted, “I was pleased to be able to continue this investigation,” which initiated in Pointe Coupee Parish.
 “I have zero tolerance for crime, which we know comes in all forms and fashions.”

-Point Coupee Parish Sheriff Beauregard “Bud” Torres said, “This investigation, which started with a citizen’s complaint and became a joint effort with federal and state partners, was very important to us.
+Pointe Coupee Parish Sheriff Beauregard “Bud” Torres said, “This investigation, which started with a citizen’s complaint and became a joint effort with federal and state partners, was very important to us.
 We were pleased to be able to participate in the work to convict the defendant of this terrible crime.”

 Roger Hilburn, Dallas Regional Director of the Department of Labor’s Employee Benefits Security Administration, said, “I hope this sends a clear message to all who sponsor or transact business with employee benefit plans that the federal government will aggressively pursue those who commit crimes against employees and retirees of private-sector pension and health plans."